Smoking in the United Kingdom

 Smoking in the United Kingdom involves the consumption of combustible cigarettes and other forms of tobacco in the United Kingdom, as well as the history of the tobacco industry, together with government regulation and medical issues.

 Smoking is legally permitted, with certain conditions set from laws enacted separately in England, Wales, Scotland and Northern Ireland.
 It is illegal to smoke tobacco in enclosed public places, such as restaurants, shops or pubs, under the Health Act 2006 for England and Wales, the Smoking (Northern Ireland) Order 2006 for Northern Ireland and the Smoking, Health and Social Care (Scotland) Act 2005 for Scotland.
-It is also illegal to smoke in a car if one is transporting people under 18 or if a vehicle is being used for work purposes.
+In England and Wales, it is also illegal to smoke in a car if one is transporting people under 18 or if a vehicle is being used for work purposes.
 Smoking is prevalent among a sizeable, but continuously reducing minority of the population.
 It has been argued that smoking puts considerable strain upon the National Health Service (NHS) due to the health problems which can be directly linked with smoking, though early deaths from smoking relieve the NHS from caring for long-term debilities.
 Successive UK Governments have endeavoured to reduce the prevalence of smoking.
 As part of this commitment, the NHS currently offers free help to smokers who want to quit.

+In April 2026, the House of Commons and House of Lords passed the Tobacco and Vapes Act 2026 which imposes a lifelong ban on the purchase of cigarettes and vapes for anyone born after 1 January 2009.
+The law gives ministers additional powers for the regulation of tobacco, vaping and nicotine products and a ban for vaping in cars carrying children, in playgrounds, outside schools and at hospitals.
+The law is intended to "create a smoke-free generation".
+The law also restricts advertising and promotion of nicotine products to children.